 At Ravens Wood School we understand that there may be times when students need some support in managing new and often difficult situations.
 If your son is experiencing a specific medical condition please contact the school office or your son’s Head of Year in the first instance.
 This will ensure an appropriate care plan can be created in line with your son’s needs.
-Emotional health and well-bring is taken seriously at Ravens Wood School.
-Below is some information regarding our Student Counsellor Mrs D Floyd and the service she offers.
+Emotional health and wellbeing is taken seriously at Ravens Wood School.
+Below is some information regarding our Student Counselling Service.
 Also below are details of organisations which may help when specific need arises and if external support to that provided by the school is needed.

 If you wish to discuss any matters relating to emotional health please do not hesitate to contact a member of the pastoral team or the Assistant Headteacher Mrs M German at: firstname.lastname@example.org

 What is Counselling?

 Counselling is offered as part of the pastoral care system at Ravens Wood and is a skilled way of helping students to find ways to manage their challenges.
 The aim is to empower them to live in a more resourceful way by giving them a safe and confidential place to offload their thoughts and feelings without being judged.
 It is a therapeutic process which assists a student to focus on their particular concerns whilst also addressing and exploring specific problems, making choices, working through feelings of conflict and improving relationships with others.
 It enables students to gain a better understanding of themselves and situations as well as developing strategies to manage change.